caitlyn-wilhelm/IceCoverage/DynamicCases/README.md

 Because of the seed in the `vspace.in` file, you should generate identical data to that in Wilhelm et al. 2021.

-Once multi-planet has finished, run bigplanet to grab the data needed to plot the figures later.
-Run the following command in the command line:
+This repo also relies on bigplanet for data storage and analysis.
+Because we generate so much data, plotting and analyzing the data from raw ASCII files spread across 10,000 subdirectories can be extremely tedious and time-consuming. bigplanet creates an single HDF5 file that contains the raw data and can be interrogated in <1/10th the time of directories/files.
+In this case, we run bigplanet to create a _bigplanet archive_, a master file that contains all the raw data.
+Once the archive file is created, you can safely delete the directories and save about 50% of your disk space.
+Note that bigplanet always performs an md5 checksum to ensure data integrity.
+To generate each bigplanet archive, execute the following command in the command line:

 ```
 bigplanet bpl.in
 ```

-This generates a bpf file which is a filtered version of all the data needed for making the various figures.
+This will create files calles X_CaseY.bpa, where X = F,G,K and Y = A,B,C,D,E, i.e. a unique file name for each spectral type-case combination.
+The other subdirectories in this repository assume that these files exist.

+_XXX Missing many bpl.in files! and some vspace.in files!_